 We protect girls from FGM through group training about the harms of FGM, and through follow-on engagement with family and community members.

--A Washington D.C.-based nonprofit that seeks grants and contributions to fund innovative projects aimed at eradicating FGM and the associated practice of child marriage.
+· A Washington D.C.-based nonprofit that seeks grants and contributions to fund innovative projects aimed at eliminating FGM and the associated practice of child marriage.

-- LM4D trains women to lead civil society organizations focused on eradicating FGM, a major form of gender-based violence.
+· LM4D trains women to lead civil society organizations focused on eliminating FGM, a major form of Gender-Based Violence.